 There’s a distinct lack of understanding about IBS and the low FODMAP diet with anyone who doesn’t follow it and Emma has already done an amazing job to start filling in this knowledge gap through the local and national media.

-Emma has recently launched a new cookbook called ‘The FODMAP Friendly Kitchen’.
+Emma has written her own cookbook called ‘The FODMAP Friendly Kitchen’.
 The cookbook is fantastic – all recipes have been approved by FODMAP Friendly and they are delicious.
 A couple of my firm favourites so far are:

 - Lazy baked eggs with spicy tomatoes & feta

 - Prawn tortillas with sweet & spicy pineapple salsa

 - Banana & hazelnut muffins

 Emma also has tonnes of amazing FODMAP Friendly recipes on her blog, which you can see here:

 Whilst these are all fantastic resources, we still recommend to speak with your doctor and work with a trained dietitian before starting on the low FODMAP diet and ensure they have a plan tailored to you.
 We also sell Low FODMAP sauces (Click the link below to view our products) and a Low FODMAP Food & Symptom Diary which will be very helpful for you to work out your triggers and help with reintroduction. this can be purchased here.

 Written by Bay Burdett, Founder & CEO of Bay’s Kitchen.